Regularized Bayesian best response learning in finite games: Appendix

 \subsection{{Proof of Theorem \ref{ThmFixedPt}}}

 The proof of Theorem \ref{ThmFixedPt} is an application of Brouwer-Schauder-Tychonoff fixed point theorem (see \cite{charalambos2013infinite}) for details).
-We provide the details for completeness. \begin{theorem}[\textbf{Brouwer-Schauder-Tychonoff FPT}] Let $\mathcal{V}$ be a non-empty compact convex subset of a locally convex Hausdorff space, and let $f:\mathcal{V} \to \mathcal{V}$ be a continuous function.
-Then the set of fixed points of $f$ is compact and nonempty. \end{theorem} In order to apply Theorem \ref{bst}, recall from Subsection \ref{SubSecWeakTopRelWeakCpt} that the space of integrable signed Bayesian strategies $\widehat{\Sigma}$ is identified by the B\"ochner space $\mathcal{L}^{1}(\Theta,\bm{\xi},\mathbb{R}^{n})$.
+We provide the details for completeness. \begin{theorem}[\textbf{Brouwer-Schauder-Tychonoff FPT}] Let $\mathbb{V}$ be a non-empty compact convex subset of a locally convex Hausdorff space, and let $f:\mathbb{V} \to \mathbb{V}$ be a continuous function.
+Then the set of fixed points of $f$ is compact and nonempty. \end{theorem} In order to apply Theorem \ref{bst}, recall from (\ref{IntegrableSignedBayStr}) that the space of integrable signed Bayesian strategies $\widehat{\Sigma}$ is identified by the B\"ochner space $\mathcal{L}^{1}(\Omega,{\xi},\mathbb{R}^{n})$.
 Since $\widehat{\Sigma}$ is endowed with the weak topology, it follows from \cite{kesavan2009functional} that it is a Hausdorff topological space.
 It also follows from the definition that $\widehat{\Sigma}$ is locally convex.
 Therefore, under the weak topology, the space of integrable signed Bayesian strategies is a locally convex Hausdorff topological space.
 We now proceed to show that the space of Bayesian strategies $\Sigma$ is compact under the weak topology.
-The fact that $\Sigma$ is convex is obvious. \begin{lemma} The space of Bayesian strategies $\Sigma$ is compact under the weak topology. \end{lemma} \begin{proof} The proof of Lemma \ref{LemSigmaCpt} is an application of Dunford's Theorem (see \cite{diestel1978vector} for details) which characterizes relatively weakly compact subsets of $\mathcal{L}^{1}(\Theta,\bm{\xi},\mathbb{R}^n)$. \begin{theorem}[\textbf{Dunford's Theorem} (\cite{diestel1978vector})] Let $({\Omega},{\mathcal{A}},{\mu})$ be a finite measure space and $\mathcal{X}$ be a Banach space such that both $\mathcal{X}$ and $\mathcal{X}^{*}$ satisfy the Radon-Nikodym property.\footnote{See \cite{diestel1978vector}, Chap III for the definition of Radon-Nikodym property.
-It is also known that if $\mathcal{X}$ is a reflexive Banach space, then $\mathcal{X}$ has the Radon-Nikodym property.} A subset $\mathcal{K}$ of $\mathcal{L}^{1}({\mu},\mathcal{X})$ is relatively weakly compact if \begin{enumerate}[(i)] \item the subset $\mathcal{K}$ is bounded, \item the subset $\mathcal{K}$ is uniformly integrable, and \item for each $E \in \mathcal{A}$, the set $\Big\{\bigintsss_{E}f({\omega}) d{\mu}(d{\omega}) : f \in \mathcal{K}\Big\}$ is relatively weakly compact. \end{enumerate} \end{theorem} We apply Theorem \ref{ThmDunford} with $\Omega=\Theta$, $\mu=\bm{\xi}$, $\mathcal{X}=\mathbb{R}^n$, and $\mathcal{K}=\Sigma$.
+The fact that $\Sigma$ is convex is obvious. \begin{lemma} The space of Bayesian strategies $\Sigma$ is compact under the weak topology. \end{lemma} \begin{proof} The proof of Lemma \ref{LemSigmaCpt} is an application of Dunford's Theorem (see \cite{diestel1978vector} for details) which characterizes relatively weakly compact subsets of $\mathcal{L}^{1}(\Omega,{\xi},\mathbb{R}^n)$. \begin{theorem}[\textbf{Dunford's Theorem} (\cite{diestel1978vector})] Let $(\widehat{\Omega},{\mathcal{A}},{\mu})$ be a finite measure space and $\mathbb{X}$ be a Banach space such that both $\mathbb{X}$ and $\mathbb{X}^{*}$ satisfy the Radon-Nikodym property.\footnote{See \cite{diestel1978vector}, Chap III for the definition of Radon-Nikodym property.
+It is known that if $\mathbb{X}$ is a reflexive Banach space, then $\mathbb{X}$ has the Radon-Nikodym property.
+In our case, $\mathbb{X}=\mathbb{R}^n$.
+Thus $\mathbb{X}$ follows the Radon Nikodym property.} A subset $\mathbb{K}$ of $\mathcal{L}^{1}({\mu},\mathbb{X})$ is relatively weakly compact if \begin{enumerate}[(i)] \item the subset $\mathbb{K}$ is bounded, \item the subset $\mathbb{K}$ is uniformly integrable, and \item for each $E \in \mathcal{A}$, the set $\Big\{\bigintsss_{E}f({\omega}) d{\mu}(d{\omega}) : f \in \mathbb{K}\Big\}$ is relatively weakly compact. \end{enumerate} \end{theorem} We apply Theorem \ref{ThmDunford} with $\widehat{\Omega}=\Omega$, $\mu={\xi}$, $\mathbb{X}=\mathbb{R}^n$, and $\mathbb{K}=\Sigma$.
 We need to show that the space of Bayesian strategies $\Sigma$ satisfies the conditions stated in Theorem \ref{ThmDunford}.
-Note that $\|\sigma(\theta)\|\leq\sqrt{n}$, for all $\theta \in \Theta$.
+Note that $\|\sigma(\omega)\|\leq\sqrt{n}$, for all $\omega \in \Omega$.
 Therefore, we have which in particular implies that $\sup_{\sigma \in \Sigma}\vertiii{\sigma}\leq \sqrt{n}$.
 Therefore the subset $\Sigma$ is bounded.
-The fact that $\Sigma$ is uniformly integrable follows since every Bayesian strategy $\sigma \in \Sigma$ is uniformly bounded by $\sqrt{n}$, for every $\theta \in \Theta$, in which case we have Finally we verify condition (iii) of Theorem \ref{ThmDunford}.
-To this end, let $E \in \mathcal{B}(\Theta)$.
-Consider the set The fact that $\Delta(S)$ is a compact convex subset of $\mathbb{R}^{n}$ and that $\text{Range}(\sigma) \subseteq \Delta(S)$ for all $\sigma \in \Sigma$, together imply that $\mathcal{I}_{E}$ is relatively compact.
-Since $E$ is arbitrary, condition (iii) of Theorem \ref{ThmDunford} is satisfied.
-This proves that $\Sigma$ is relatively compact under the weak topology.
-However since $\Sigma$ is itself closed under the weak topology, it is compact.
-This concludes the proof of lemma \ref{LemSigmaCpt}. \end{proof}